Insurable Earnings - Logging

 When the principal, or the WSIB following a worker status determination, considers a contractor, who works alone, to be a worker, the principal who purchases the contracted service must report and pay premiums on the worker’s earnings based on the labour portion of the contract value.

-Where the principal has neither reported the contractor’s insurable earnings nor paid the premiums based on those earnings, the earnings are subject to retroactive add-back to the principal’s account, see 14-02-06, Employer Premium Adjustments.
+Where the principal has neither reported the contractor’s insurable earnings nor paid the premiums based on those earnings, the earnings are subject to retroactive add-back to the principal’s account, refer to 14-02-06, Employer Premium Adjustments.

 Retroactive liability for an unregistered contractor under s.141(2)